 How to Beat a Slot Machine

-That would be hard.
+That would be hard (if you want to know more, check our article on topic How to at slots).
 In the very unlikely event that one of the reels does not stop at the desired symbol, an alarm will be triggered and the game will stop, which could happen due to the stepper motor “slipping” or due to an erroneous response to the signal of the individual symbols.
 If no error is reported and the symbols form a winning combination, the system is forced to pay out the winnings.
 Now that we described the slot machine’s operation, it will be easier to understand how the individual components of the slot machine fit in.

 Surely you’re now asking, what can I do with that knowledge?
 There is a certain, purely theoretical, possibility of using this knowledge to win the jackpot.
 The first thing we would need is a detailed record of payouts for that slot machine.
 We should, theoretically, be able to use it to determine the total and current ratio of the money retained by the machine as well as the winning numbers for one complete cycle.
 The length of the cycle depends on the activity on the machine and its duration.

 For example, a slot machine that has 32 virtual stops and is played on six times per minute for 24 hours a day, has a single cycle of 32x32x32 / 6x60x24 = approximately 3,79 days.
 To complete the full cycle of a slot machine with e.g. 128 virtual stops, in particular in case of online slot machines, it takes whole 243 days, not to mention the most popular type of online slot machine which completes its cycle with 256 virtual stops and 16 777 216 combinations which takes about 5,32 years.
 This way, we would be able to choose a slot machine which is “before payout”.
 Unfortunately, the information needed for this kind of calculation is only available to casino owners and operators.